saysimple/saysimple-plugin-devkit/README.md

 The tags is a string array

 ### App
-The app is a prop delivered to your app settings and content componets it contains information about your app and utilities to interact with the Saysimple platform.
+The app is a prop delivered to your app settings and content components it contains information about your app and utilities to interact with the Saysimple platform.

 the app object always looks like this:
 ```typescript